ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 | STATS COUNT() BY status_code, request_path
 ```

 Ok, it seems these errors are affecting all of our APIs.

+# Is this affecting all User Agents?

 Ideally, we could also cross-reference against the `user_agent` field.

 Execute the following query:
 ```esql